Phil-Grim/de-zoomcamp/my_notes/wk_4_analytics_engineering.md

 ![final report](images/04_08.png)

 You may click on the _View_ button at the top to check how the shared report will look to the stakeholders.
 Sharing the report works similarly to Google Drive document sharing.

+## Metabase

+GDS cannot be used for local databases.
+If you're developing locally, you may use the [Open Source Edition](https://www.metabase.com/start/oss/) of [Metabase](https://www.metabase.com/).

+You may run Metabase on Docker or running a local JAR file.
+The main UI is a website for which a username and a database connection must be provided.

+In Metabase, charts are called ***questions***.
+Questions have 3 components:
+* ***Data***: the data we will use for the question.
+Multiple data sources can be configured as well as custom columns that allow us to apply formulas to regular columns.
+* ***Filters***: reduces the amount of records to use in the question by defining criteria for qualification, such as specific time periods.
+* ***Summarize***: contains predefined aggregations and formulas to manipulate the results, such as counting records by specific dates.
+Custom summarization formulas can also be defined.

+Once the 3 components have been defined, a preview will be shown.
+Once you're ready, you may click the _Visualize_ button to generate the chart.

+Questions can be saved in _collections_ and displayed in _dashboards_.